Galapagos Adventures

 The Galápagos Marine Reserve was established in 1998 to protect the waters around the Galápagos Islands and the many species of animals and fish that live there.
 There is a natural abundance of marine species in Galápagos because cold ocean currents bring rich nutrients for food, and there are a great variety of habitats: coral reefs, mangrove lagoons, rocky areas and sandy beaches.

 There are over 450 species of fish in the Galápagos Islands, and about 17% of these are endemic.
-There are four varieties of shark including the reef white-tip and black-tip, scalloped hammerhead and Galápagos sharks.
-There are stingrays, eagle rays, golden rays and manta rays, as well as at least 16 species of moray eels.
+There are four varieties of shark including the whitetip and blacktip reef shark, scalloped hammerhead and Galápagos sharks.
+There are stingrays, eagle rays, golden rays and manta rays, as well as at least 16 species of moray eels and the Galápagos green turtle.

 What kinds of birds are found on the Galápagos Islands?

 There are 29 species of land birds living in the Galápagos Islands, 22 of which are endemic.
 There are 19 species of sea birds that breed in Galápagos, and 5 of these are endemic.
-A partial list of birds found in the Galápagos include: blue herons, vermilion flycatchers, tyrant flycatchers, Galápagos hawks and doves, short-eared owls, woodpecker finches, petrels, and pelicans – on one island alone!
-Also found amongst the archipelago are: the great frigate bird and the magnificent frigate bird, the blue-footed booby, the red-footed booby and the Nazca booby, lava gulls, barn owls, and of course, Darwin’s finches.
+A partial list of birds found in the Galápagos include: blue herons, vermilion flycatchers, tyrant flycatchers, Galápagos hawks and doves, short-eared owls, woodpecker finches, petrels, and pelicans—on one island alone!
+Also found on the archipelago are: the great frigate bird and the magnificent frigate bird, the blue-footed booby, the red-footed booby and the Nazca booby, lava gulls, barn owls, and of course, Darwin’s finches.

 The Galápagos penguin, endemic to the islands, is found on three Islands: Fernandina, Isabela and Bartolomé.
 This is the only penguin that is found north of the equator: it is able to survive because of the cold water found in the Humboldt Current.